 Then there is a standard basic life support sequence we use to check for threats to life.
 It’s an “ABC” approach familiar to people who have taken CPR or basic first aid courses.
 We check the “A” or airway and make sure air can move in and out of the lungs.
 There may be a need to clear the mouth of blood, vomit, broken teeth, or to position the patient on their side so they can breathe.

-Next we check for “B”, breathing, and hopefully don’t need to perform mouth-to-mouth or mouth-to-mask breathing.
-The only first aid for broken ribs, which can cause pain and shortness of breath while the injured person tries to breath, is simple reassurance and support until help arrives.
+Next, we check for “B”, breathing, and hopefully don’t need to perform mouth-to-mouth or mouth-to-mask breathing.
+The only first aid for broken ribs, which can cause pain and shortness of breath while the injured person tries to breathe, is simple reassurance and support until help arrives.

 The “C” or circulation step is to check for a pulse and to begin chest compressions if there is no pulse present.
-It’s also importantly a check for severe bleeding and stop it.
-Direct pressure on the site of the bleeding with a hand or better yet a piece of fabric or an actual wound dressing will stop more bleeding.
+It’s also important a check for severe bleeding and stops it.
+The direct pressure on the site of the bleeding with a hand or better yet a piece of fabric or an actual wound dressing will stop more bleeding.